scrapy/scrapy/docs/intro/tutorial.rst

 * :attr:`~scrapy.spider.Spider.name`: identifies the Spider.
 It must be unique, that is, you can't set the same name for different Spiders.

-* :attr:`~scrapy.spider.Spider.start_urls`: is a list of URLs where the Spider will begin to crawl from.
-So, the first pages downloaded will be those listed here.
+* :attr:`~scrapy.spider.Spider.start_urls`: a list of URLs where the Spider will begin to crawl from.
+The first pages downloaded will be those listed here.
 The subsequent URLs will be generated successively from data contained in the start URLs.

-* :meth:`~scrapy.spider.Spider.parse` is a method of the spider, which will be called with the downloaded :class:`~scrapy.http.Response` object of each start URL.
+* :meth:`~scrapy.spider.Spider.parse` a method of the spider, which will be called with the downloaded :class:`~scrapy.http.Response` object of each start URL.
 The response is passed to the method as the first and only argument.